Swinject/Swinject/CONTRIBUTING.md

 ## Pull Requests

 Pull requests are more appreciated to improve Swinject or to fix problems.
+Any kind of pull requests are welcome.

 ### Getting Started